Most Free VPNs Come with Significant Limitations

 household has access to more than ten connected devices.
 As much as possible, look for a VPN

 provider that can protect multiple devices in a single account.
-Private Internet Access, for
+Proton VPN, for

 example, allows simultaneous connection of up to 10 devices.